murchandamus/bips/bip-update-process.md

 ### Transferring BIP Ownership

-It occasionally becomes necessary to transfer ownership of BIPs to a new champion.
+It occasionally becomes necessary to transfer ownership of BIPs to a new author.
 In general, we would like to retain the original author as a co-author of the transferred BIP, but that is up to the original author.
 A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the BIP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
 A bad